poikilos/artspatter/contributing.md

 ## Using VSCode
 - Open the server.code-workspace
 - If you have changed the PORT setting (the React frontend web interface port as set in client/.env), open .vscode/launch.json and change the port number in the URL.
 Also change the port number in the proxy URL in package.json.
-- In the Run menu, choose "npm start"

 ## WIP